-Another deadly disease that can also lead to a thin lawn is root rot, also called bermuda decline.
-It affects the roots and eventually leads in poor growth and thin lawns.
+Another deadly disease that can also lead to a thin lawn is root rot, also called Bermuda decline.
+It affects the roots and eventually leads to poor growth and thin lawns.

 Spring spot manifests as small circular patches that start to spread out and form larger areas that are affected.
 This problem usually starts in the fall but shows up in the spring.
 It is also probably a sign that you applied really large amounts of nitrogen in the lawn.

 Dead root is usually a consequence of poorly aerated soil.
 If your lawn has clay soil, aerating it should be at the top of your agenda if you want to make it thicker, fuller and healthier.